Vacuum tube: Triodes

 To use this range, a negative bias voltage had to be applied to the grid to position the DC operating point in the linear region.
 This was called the idle condition, and the plate current at this point the "idle current".
-The controlling voltage was superimposed onto the bias voltage, resulting in a linear variation of plate current in response to positive and negative variation of the input voltage around that point.
+The controlling voltage was superimposed onto the bias voltage, resulting in a nearly linear variation of plate current in response to positive and negative variation of the input voltage around that point.

 This concept is called grid bias.
-Many early radio sets had a third battery called the "C battery" (unrelated to the present-day C cell, for which the letter denotes its size and shape).
-The C battery's positive terminal was connected to the cathode of the tubes (or "ground" in most circuits) and whose negative terminal supplied this bias voltage to the grids of the tubes.
+Many early radio sets had a third battery called the "C battery" (unrelated to the present-day C cell, a format).
+The C battery's positive terminal was connected to the cathode of the tubes ("ground" in most circuits) and the negative terminal supplied bias voltage to the grids of the tubes.

 Later circuits, after tubes were made with heaters isolated from their cathodes, used cathode biasing, avoiding the need for a separate negative power supply.
 For cathode biasing, a relatively low-value resistor is connected between the cathode and ground.
-This makes the cathode positive with respect to the grid, which is at ground potential for DC.
+Current flow through the resistor makes the cathode positive with respect to the grid, which is at ground potential for DC.

 However C batteries continued to be included in some equipment even when the "A" and "B" batteries had been replaced by power from the AC mains.
 That was possible because there was essentially no current draw on these batteries; they could thus last for many years (often longer than all the tubes) without requiring replacement.

-When triodes were first used in radio transmitters and receivers, it was found that tuned amplification stages had a tendency to oscillate unless their gain was very limited.
-This was due to the parasitic capacitance between the plate (the amplifier's output) and the control grid (the amplifier's input), known as the Miller capacitance.
+When triodes were first used with tuned rather than resistive loads in radio-frequency transmitters and receivers, it was found that tuned amplification stages had a tendency to oscillate unless their gain was very limited, due to the parasitic capacitance, termed Miller capacitance, between the plate (the amplifier's output) and the control grid (the amplifier's input).

-Eventually the technique of neutralization was developed whereby the RF transformer connected to the plate (anode) would include an additional winding in the opposite phase.
-This winding would be connected back to the grid through a small capacitor, and when properly adjusted would cancel the Miller capacitance.
-This technique was employed and led to the success of the Neutrodyne radio during the 1920s.

-However, neutralization required careful adjustment and proved unsatisfactory when used over a wide range of frequencies.
+Eventually the technique of neutralization was developed whereby the RF transformer connected to the plate (anode) included an additional winding in the opposite phase, connected to the grid through a small capacitor.
+When properly adjusted this cancelled the Miller capacitance.
+This technique was successfully employed in the Neutrodyne radio during the 1920s.
+Neutralization was dependent upon the frequency; it required careful adjustment and did not work over a wide range of frequencies.